Nickalmart/Nickalmart/README.md

 Hey, I'm Nick (he/they).
 Here you'll see projects based on my many interests.
-The project I'm currently working on will be listed below:
--  UI/UX Design
+Currently learning JavaScript and contributing to Open Source projects to learn.

-If my work piques your interest, feel free to reach out!
+Feel free to reach out for anything!